5wixy/steam-worth/README.md

 ## Description

  CSGO Inventory worth calculator is my debut JavaScript project, designed to fetch, calculate, and visualize the worth of your inventory.
- With the power of JavaScript, this tool sends requests to obtain real-time inventory data, computes its total worth, and presents a graph to illustrate the historical price changes.
+This tool sends requests to obtain real-time inventory data, computes its total worth, and presents a graph to illustrate the historical price changes.
 ### Features:

  - Fetches inventory data through API requests.